Clarke Quay: Etymology

 Clarke Quay was named after Sir Andrew Clarke, Singapore's second Governor and Governor of the Straits Settlements from 1873 to 1875, who played a key role in positioning Singapore as the main port for the Malay states of Perak, Selangor and Sungei Ujong.

 Clarke Quay is also the name of a road along the quay, part of which has since been converted into a pedestrian mall.
 Clarke Street, located next to Clarke Quay, was officially named in 1896, and was originally two streets known simply as East Street and West Street in north Kampong Malacca.
 Similar to Clarke Quay, Clarke Street has since been converted into a pedestrian mall.

-The Hoklos (Hokkien) refer to Clarke Street as gi hok kong si au (义福公司后), meaning "behind the new Gi Hok Kongsi" (house).
+Clarke Street is known in Hokkien as Gī-hok Kong-si āu (義福公司后), lit. 'behind the Gi Hok Kongsi'.
 The new Gi Hok Kongsi was near Carpenter Street.
-Another Chinese reference, which only refers to the Southern bank around Read Bridge area, was cha chun tau (柴船头), meaning "jetty for boats carrying firewood".
+Another Hokkien name, which only refers to the Southern bank around Read Bridge area, is Chhâ-chûn-thâu (柴船頭), lit. 'jetty for boats carrying firewood'.
 Small tongkangs carrying firewood from Indonesia berthed at this jetty.
 The firewood trade was primarily a Teochew enterprise.